Skip to main content

 Can I withdraw from a session I registered for?

-If you are unsure if you are available and able to play in the session, simply don’t sign up for that week.
-It takes countless volunteer hours to organize these sessions – and late withdrawals require a lot of follow-ups to ensure the space is filled.
+If you are unsure if you are available and able to play in the session, we ask that you don’t sign up for that week.
+It takes countless volunteer hours to organize these sessions.

 How do I pay for the session?

-You will only pay for the Play Sessions you have registered to play.
+You will only pay for the Play Sessions you sign up to play.

 You must have an up-to-date VTA membership ($50 per year) to be able to register online each week for the Play Sessions.